RandomcodeDev/FalseKing/DESIGN.md

 ## Development

-- The game is primarily developed using Visual Studio, alongside similar tools on platforms like macOS and Linux (Xcode and Neovim + BSD make)
+- The game is primarily developed using Visual Studio.
 - Various open source libraries with non-strict licenses are used
 - Main game code is stored on GitHub, but assets and precompiled dependencies are stored on a personal Gitea server to get around file size limits.
 Any